Please contact Chaitanya for further information on the projects: firstname.lastname@example.org

 Biological clocks are oscillating physiological processes which allow organisms to coordinate their life with environmental cycles such as night and day, seasons or tides.
 They are synchronized with the environment through a process called entrainment.
 Usually, biological clocks can be entrained by several environmental factors such as light, temperature or humidity.
 All of those factors are inherently subject to noise.
 Starting from existing models of entrainment, we would like to develop a mechanistic model for how several noisy factors jointly entrain the clock.
 This includes stochastic approaches, development of probabilistic models, and demonstrating the robustness of oscillations to environmental noise.
 In a second step, we would like to study the evolution of such a mechanistic model along with ecological (biotic and abiotic) inputs.
 We are interested in developing the skills and supporting the career of a student with a background in physics or applied mathematics, keenly interested in evolutionary biology.
 Prior experience in the dynamical systems and in particular the theory of phase oscillators is desirable but not required at the start.
 While offered by Gokhale, the project will develop in close collaboration with the group of Tobias Kaiser.

 2. Co-evolutionary dynamics in the light of extended evolutionary synthesis

-2. Theoretical Models of Synthetic Biology
+3. Theoretical Models of Synthetic Biology

-This project aims at reviewing the developments in the field of synthetic biology and developing predictive models of the engineered constructs.
-Working together with experimentalists developing synthetic ecological interactions (mutualists, parasites) in systems such as Yeast and E.coli, the project will involve developing models to be tested in the lab.
-Knowledge of microbial community assembly, familiarity with mathematical biology, simulation techniques and strong motivation for developing collaborations would be desirable.
+The analysis, therefore, spans the dynamics from within a cell to a population of cells.
+Using information from engineered systems such as Yeast and E.coli, the project will involve developing models to be tested in the lab.
+Knowledge of microbial community assembly, familiarity with mathematical biology, simulation techniques and strong motivation for developing collaborations with experimentalist would be desirable.